 5) Not de-worming or vaccinating your cat — “I mean, kitty looked healthy when I brought them home, and they’re going to be an inside cat anyway so what’s the problem?”
 You wonder aloud - and hopefully to yourself.
 Just because your cat doesn’t leave home doesn’t mean they can’t get sick.

 While there is a difference between indoor cats and cats who have access to the outside world (talking to your vet will give you a better idea what the best vaccination strategy should be for kitty), they don’t live in a bubble.
 Keeping on top of a de-worming (internally and externally) and vaccination schedule helps kitty fight against diseases seen (ticks and fleas) and unseen (Echinococcus — a type of tapeworm).
+Also, regular health checkups can tremendously decrease the probability of your furry friend getting health issues.

 Any tips you think need a mention?
 Share your first-time pet parenting stories with us below - Afterall, we’re all in this together (hairball free of course)!